-Tucked away in The Yorkshire Dales behind a pub of all places is one of England’s most unique waterfalls.
-Unlike most waterfalls which one must endeavour on a perilous Lord of the Rings-esque journey, you can just head outside after a swift half and view one of the countries most beautiful natural wonders, Hardraw Force Waterfall – England’s highest single drop waterfall.
+Tucked away in the Yorkshire Dales, behind a pub of all places, is one of England’s most unique waterfalls.
+Unlike most waterfalls, which one must endeavour on a perilous Lord of the Rings-esque journey, you can just head outside after a swift half and view one of the countries most beautiful natural wonders, the Hardraw Force Waterfall walk- England’s highest single drop waterfall.

 There is something revitalising about this natural scene, so it’s no surprise that Romantic poet, William Wordsworth and J.M.W Turner Britain`s greatest watercolour artist, Father of Impressionism, visited the waterfall taking residence in the 13th century traditional Green Dragon Inn.

 After you’ve had your fill of, Hardraw Force Waterfall, England’s sighest single drop waterfall, you can head back up to the quirky pub and enjoy a nice beer in front of an open fire and admire the wood beams and flagged stone floors – and imagine what it would have been like when Wordsworth visited all those years before.

 The Hardraw Force waterfall walk is an unforgettable experience.
 Not only do you get to take in the most beautiful part of the Yorkshire Dales with places like Hawes, Askrigg and more on your doorstep, you also get to see